 - Service Consultation and Interpretation Services

-- Organise social inclusion activities such as community talks, cross-cultural volunteer projects and festival celebrations to enhance exchanges and mutual understanding between ethnic minorities and the locals.
-We also organise racial harmony activities, such as women ambassador project and youth harmony group.
+- Organise social inclusion activities such as community talks, cross-cultural volunteer projects, and festival celebrations to enhance exchanges and mutual understanding between ethnic minorities and locals.
+We also organise racial harmony activities, such as a women ambassador project and a youth harmony group.

 - Provide cultural sensitivity education and training to government departments, local NGOs and schools to help locals understand the lives and cultures of ethnic minorities.

-- Organise language courses that teaches basic and advanced levels of Chinese and English to break language barrier.
+- Organise language courses that teach basic and advanced levels of Chinese and English to break the language barrier.